-The Board of Directors has a supervisory role regarding the Internal Control over Financial Reporting (ICFR) system, understanding the risks relating to the Group's financial reporting objectives and the controls established by the Board to militigate them.
+The Board of Directors has a supervisory role regarding the Internal Control over Financial Reporting (ICFR) system, standing the risks relating to the Group's financial reporting objectives and the controls estab Board to mitigate them.

 It performs its oversight work through the Audit and Compliance Committee ("the Audit Committee") and the Internal Audit Department.